Microcredit in Pre-Famine Ireland

 Hundreds of independent, local, quasi-charitable microcredit societies, or "loan funds," were lending to as many as 20% of Irish households in the mid-nineteenth century.
-Their goal was to relieve poverty by providing credit to the "industrious poor" at competitive interest rates without public funding.
-They successfully mitigated informational, moral hazard and enforcement problems, and operated at a surplus in a market where intermediation by the banks seems not to have been profitable.
-Loan fund activity offers new insights into capital formation in the nineteenth-century Irish economy, and challenges traditional notions regarding the economic activities of the Irish poor.
-They are also relevant for economists studying current microcredit initiatives.
+Monitored by a central regulatory authority, funds in the system were successful in mitigating informational, moral hazard and enforcement problems, and thus operated at a surplus in a market where intermediation by the banks seems not to have been possible.
+Created under special legislation, their goal was to relieve poverty by providing credit to the "industri- ous poor" on a large scale, at competitive interest rates, without public funding.
+Evidence from the loan funds offers new insights into capital formation in the Irish economy of the nineteenth century and suggests that traditional notions regarding the economic activities of the Irish poor may need to be rethought; it is also relevant for development economists studying current microcredit initiatives.